tldr-pages/tldr-c-client/README.md

 #### Compiling

 The [`Makefile`](https://github.com/tldr-pages/tldr-c-client/blob/master/Makefile)
-in the root directory has all you need for builing the project.
+in the root directory has all you need for building the project.

 Just call `make` and `tldr` will build itself.